-Through setting up or making the switch to trading as a limited company, you will open yourself up to a whole range of business and personal benefits, from healthier pay cheques to a potentially more flexible lifestyle.
+Through setting up or making the switch to trading as a limited company, you will open yourself up to a wider range of business and personal benefits, from having more control over income to a potentially more flexible lifestyle.

-You may have heard something about a wealth of tax efficiencies, loans and dividends that you can take advantage of as a limited company, leading to increased profits that will help fuel growth.
-Certainly, providing your services through a limited company will not only be seen as more professional by your clients, but you’ll also be afforded greater financial protection, with a secure structure and vital flexibility that offers far wider scope for growth.
+You often hear the phrase ‘wealth of tax efficiencies’ that you can take advantage of as a limited company, leading to increased profits that will help fuel growth.
+Certainly, providing your services through a limited company will often be regarded as more professional by your clients, but you’ll also be afforded greater financial protection, with a secure structure and vital flexibility that offers far wider scope for growth.

 Naturally, you’ll want to make the most of every opportunity available to you, whether that’s in growing the amount you receive from your current profits, or in growing the profits themselves!

-Rickard Luckin’s Small Business Unit is dedicated to helping you and your business identify and maximise the exciting opportunities available as you plan, start and grow your dream venture.
-We recognise that these are exhilarating yet often challenging times, so we’ll help equip you with the right business-related information and advice needed to plan your way forwards with confidence.
+Rickard Luckin’s Small Business Team is dedicated to helping you and your business identify and maximise the opportunities available as you plan, start and grow your business.
+We recognise that these are challenging times, so we’ll help equip you with the right business-related information and advice needed to plan your way forwards with confidence.

 To help you make the most of your limited company in a brand-new financial year, here are some key issues for you to consider.